SCA SBOM Exports

 <Tab title="Fallback: Repository Snapshot">

-* Used when a team requests an SBOM before a full SCA scan finishes.
+* Used when a team requests a CycloneDX JSON or SPDX JSON SBOM before a full SCA scan finishes.

-* ZeroPath clones the repository at the requested commit, parses manifests/lockfiles, and outputs the same CycloneDX/SPDX structure.
+* ZeroPath clones the repository at the requested commit and runs a standard component scanner over its manifests/lockfiles, outputting the same CycloneDX/SPDX structure.

 </Tab>